CDLUC3/mrt-doc/design/queue-2023/transition.md

 ```

-### Batch: Failed --> UpdateReporting
+## Batch: Failed --> UpdateReporting

-- manually triggered if some or all of the jobs have been re-run
-- status = UpdateReporting
+This status change will be triggered by an administrative action.
+This action indicates that attempts to troubleshoot failed jobs for a batch have concluded.

 ```yml
 /batches/bid0001/status: